District-Scale Land Package with Multi-Million Ounce Potential

 Advancing to Resource Estimate Stage

-The focus of recent surface work has been the La Pointe (Zone 25 and 26), JR, showings 9.6 and 43 sectors.
+The focus of recent surface work has been the La Pointe deposit and Simon and JR areas.

-Drilling has focused on the La Pointe sector in which gold occurs at the subprovinces contact in association with structural deformation.
-A mineralized area has been outlined of 800 m long by 550 m wide along dip and to a depth of 400 m below surface.
+Drilling has focused on the La Pointe deposit in which gold occurs at the subprovinces contact in association with structural deformation.
+A mineralized area has been outlined of 900 m long by 550 m wide along dip and to a depth of 400 m below surface.